bsautrey/python-mapreduce/README.md

 ## How to setup MR cluster?

-All instructions with examples can be found in[INSTALL.md](INSTALL.md)file.
+All instructions with examples can be found in [INSTALL.md](INSTALL.md) file.